cerebral Venous Thrombosis

 • Focal long tract signs

-differential Dx (no trauma)
+Differential Dx (no trauma)

-• Meningitis
+• SAH

 • Cavernous Sinus Syndromes

-• Infections : CMV encephalitis, abscess/empyema
+• Infections: Meningitis, CMV encephalitis, abscess

 • Vasculitis (e.g. SLE)